 - investment income before fees and report the management fees charged in this cost category.
-However, charities are not expected to prorate investment management fees charged to a collective investment scheme to identify the notional cost attributable to its own holding in the scheme. - 4.55.
+However, charities are not expected to prorate investment management fees charged to a collective investment scheme to identify the notional cost attributable to its own holding in the scheme. - 4.54.4.55.
 Investment management costs associated with endowment fund investments should generally be charged to the endowment fund in the SoFA.
-Further guidance on the charging of investment management costs to endowment funds is provided in the SORP module 'Fund accounting'. - 4.56.
+Further guidance on the charging of investment management costs to endowment funds is provided in the SORP module 'Fund accounting'. - 4.55.4.56.
 Fundraising costs may be incurred in starting up a new source of future income such as legacies, or in developing a supporter database.
 In most cases these start-up costs should not be carried forward as prepayments or deferred expenses.
 Instead, such costs are charged to the SoFA as incurred.
 Data capture costs of an internally developed database must not be capitalised.
-The costs of a database that has been purchased or donated to the charity can be capitalised where it is probable that it will generate economic benefits, for example in generating income, and the resulting database has a readily ascertainable cost or value. - 4.57.
-Charities may choose to expand the analysis provided within this heading for example by identifying separately 'Expenses incurred raising donations and legacies' (A1), 'Expenses incurred on other trading activities' (A3) and 'Investment management costs' (A4) either in the SoFA or by way of an explanatory note.

-B3: Expenses incurred on charitable activities
+The costs of a database that has been purchased or donated to the charity can be capitalised where it is probable that it will generate economic benefits, for example in generating income, and the resulting database has a readily ascertainable cost or value. - 4.56.4.57.
+Charities may choose to expand the analysis provided within this heading for example by identifying separately 'Expenses incurred raising donations and legacies' (A1), 'Expenses incurred on other trading activities' (A3) and 'Investment management costs' (A4) either in the SoFA or by way of an explanatory note. - B3: Expenses incurred on charitable activities - 4.57.4.58.

-- 4.58.
 Expenses incurred on charitable activities includes all costs incurred by a charity in undertaking activities that further its charitable aims for the benefit of its beneficiaries, including those support costs apportioned to charitable activities.
-Costs involved in negotiating contracts or grants that require the charity to provide specific charitable services should also be regarded as part of the cost of carrying out that activity. - 4.59.
+Costs involved in negotiating contracts or grants that require the charity to provide specific charitable services should also be regarded as part of the cost of carrying out that activity. - 4.58.4.59.
 Additional sub-headings should be added to the analysis of charitable activities to identify the significant charitable activities undertaken which have been reviewed in the trustees' annual report.
-The sub-headings used should reflect the activity undertaken. - 4.60.
+The sub-headings used should reflect the activity undertaken. - 4.59.4.60.
 On occasions, a subsidiary entity may undertake activities specifically to further the purposes of a parent charity rather than as a fundraising activity.
-Expenses incurred by a subsidiary on activities that fall within the parent charity's purposes should be analysed as charitable activity when consolidated accounts are prepared. - 4.61.
+Expenses incurred by a subsidiary on activities that fall within the parent charity's purposes should be analysed as charitable activity when consolidated accounts are prepared. - 4-60.4.61.
 Charities may carry out their activities through a combination of direct service provision and the grant funding of third parties to undertake work that contributes to the charity's aims or programme of work.
 The cost of charitable activities presented in the SoFA includes the costs of both direct service provision and the payment of grants.
-Charities making grants must refer to the SORP module 'Presentation and disclosure of grant-making activities', which sets out the particular disclosures required for grant-making in the notes to the accounts.
+Charities making grants must refer to the SORP module 'Presentation and disclosure of grant-making activities', which sets out the particular disclosures required for grant-making in the notes to the accounts. - B4: Other expenses - 4.61.4.62.
+Other expenses include all expenses that are neither related to raising funds for the charity nor part of its expenses incurred on charitable activities.
+Where an amount is material or its presentation on the face of the SoFA is necessary for an understanding of a charity's financial performance, an additional sub-heading should be used.